Welcome to the first Hero workout from my “Hero Workout Series“, the Zeus Workout!

 If you are looking for another challenge but just want to use your bodyweight, give “Murph” (scaling options, beginner tips and all of that)

-If you enjoyed this Zeus CrossFit workout, you should definitely browse through some of the following and bookmark them for later:
+If you enjoyed the Zeus Workout, you should definitely browse through some of the following and bookmark them for later:

 Did you test it out already?